marselomeri/airliner/apps/mavlink/README.rst

 Mavlink
 ====================================

-The :term:`MAV` Application does some cool stuff.
+The :term:`MAVLINK` Application does some cool stuff.

 .. toctree::
    :caption: Contents